fbpx

 Composer Dobrinka Tabakova holding an Ivor Novello Award at The Ivors Classical Awards 2023

-BASCA founded the British Composer Awards in 2003, to promote the art of composition, recognise the creative talent of classical composers and sound artists, and bring their music to a wider audience.
-Over 15 years, the BCAs earned a reputation for doing just that.
+We founded the British Composer Awards in 2003, to celebrate classical composers and sound artists, and bring their music to a wider audience.
+Over 15 years, the British Composer Awards earned a reputation for doing just that.
 They were rebranded in 2019 to The Ivors Composer Awards and from 2023 are known as The Ivors Classical Awards.

 More about The Ivors Classical Awards